acierto/gulp-release/docs/ReadmeFor2.x.md

 It can be very handy, especially if somebody from the team decided to update manually one of the files but forgot to do it for another files too.

+As an additional check, plugin checks which tags are already existed.
+If you for example have a stale code with version "1.0.1" and real version is already "1.0.4" and in between released were already made (1.0.2, 1.0.3, 1.0.4).
+The check would be performed and instead of failing that v1.0.2 tag already existed, version would be bumped up to 1.0.5.
+This strategy is applied to all kind of bumping: minor, major, alpha, etc.

 ## How to publish and bump to a new version

 ```gulp complete-release``` # publish to NPM repo and Git